Srekel/the-entitytainer/README.md

 :bowtie:

-A single header library for managing entity hierarchies.
 A C99 single header library for managing entity hierarchies.

 Basically a multimap (not really) implementation in C, aimed at game development.